Ilia Karankevich: 2020–21 season

-2021–22 season
+2021–22 season: Junior Grand Prix bronze

 Kudryavtseva/Karankevich opened their third junior season at the 2021 JGP Slovakia in Košice.
 They set a new personal best to place fourth in the rhythm dance, but later dropped to seventh in the free dance and seventh overall.
 At their second JGP assignment, 2021 JGP Poland, Kudryavtseva/Karankevich placed fourth in the rhythm dance, scoring just shy of their personal best, but advanced onto the podium by scoring a new personal best in the free dance to place third in that segment and third overall.
 Their bronze medal was the first medal for Cyprus in ice dance on the Junior Grand Prix circuit.

 Due to the pandemic, the 2022 World Junior Championships could not be held as scheduled in Sofia in early March, and as a result were rescheduled for Tallinn in mid-April.
 Due to Vladimir Putin's invasion of Ukraine, the International Skating Union banned all Russian and Belarusian athletes from participating, which had a significant impact on the dance field.
 Kudryavtseva/Karankevich placed fifth in the rhythm dance with a new personal best score of 62.15.
 They were eighth in the free dance, dropping to eighth overall.

 Following the season, Kudryavtseva/Karankevich relocated from Moscow, Russia to Egna, Italy where Matteo Zanni, Barbora Řezníčková, and Denis Lodola became their new coaches.